yogidevendra/docs/docs/dtgateway_api.md

 ### PUT /ws/v2/appPackages/{owner}/{packageName}/{packageVersion}/applications/{applicationName}[?errorIfExists={true/false}]

 Function: Creates or Replaces an application using json.
 Note that "ports" are only needed if you need to specify port attributes.
-If errorIfExists is true, it returns an error if the application with the same name already exists in the app ackage
+If errorIfExists is true, it returns an error if the application with the same name already exists in the app package

 Payload: